domas-cloud/wro2025-future-engineers-KU-STEAM-Pinkies/docs/code.md

 ## 1. Object Detection with Camera
 The robot uses a camera to detect colored objects.
-First, the system isolates the object of interest from the camera feed using a predefined color filter (HSV or RGB range).
+First, the system isolates the object of interest from the camera feed using a predefined color filter.
-The detected object represents a potential obstacle (e.g., a block).
+The detected object represents a potential obstacle.

 ## 2. Distance Calculation
 Once the object is detected, the system calculates its distance from the robot or from a reference wall.